opendocsg/slw-judgments-backfill/2006_SGHC_48/report.md

 **The petitioner’s case**

 5       VFS submitted that the court retained the discretion to make a forfeiture order.
-The court should apply _Toh Teong Seng v PP_ [1995] 2 SLR 273 which interpreted s 20 of the Environmental Public Health Act (Cap 95, 1988 Rev Ed) (“the 1988 EPHA”) which has since been repealed, and held that the court had a discretion to forfeit or release the vehicle.
+The court should apply _Toh Teong Seng v PP_ <span class="citation">[1995] 2 SLR 273</span> which interpreted s 20 of the Environmental Public Health Act (Cap 95, 1988 Rev Ed) (“the 1988 EPHA”) which has since been repealed, and held that the court had a discretion to forfeit or release the vehicle.
 It contended that _Toh Teong Seng v_

 _PP_ was a case on all fours with the present and s 4 of the Act was materially identical to s 20 of the 1988 EPHA.
 In particular, VFS submitted that as s 4(3) of the Act referred to the discretion of the “court before which the prosecution with regard to the scheduled offence has been held”, it cannot refer to the instances under ss 4(4) and 4(6) which were instances “without prosecution”.
 Therefore, s 4(3) effectively referred to forfeiture under s 4(1).
 I will have occasion to return to this point later.